willweiao/nde-methods/README.md

-This is a summary for nde methods including explicit methods and implicit runge kutta methods.
+This is a personal documentation for the course numerical differential equations including implemented explicit methods and implicit runge kutta methods, shown with the examples given on the exercise sheet.